 Quinoa – it’s showing up everywhere, even at some fast food restaurants, so you might think it is overused.
-But when make correctly, it is still a protein-packed, satisfying ingredient.
+But when made correctly, quinoa is a protein-packed, satisfying ingredient.
 Here we do a simple and flavorful roasted corn and quinoa salad recipe.

 Maybe you can’t get fresh corn all year round, but frozen corn will also work.
 With this recipe, we provide a few quick tips on how to make quinoa so that it is not woefully overcooked, while adding some boldly flavored ingredients that will really pull out the naturally nutty flavor of this amazing grain.
-We give you a recipe for a seriously great vinaigrette made from our own Serious Foodie Hatch Chile Sauce (click HERE).

 Roasted Corn and Quinoa Salad